htm-community/nupic.audio/SpeechRecognition/README.md

 Below are the results from the SDR Classifier for all four speakers:
 <img src="./alternative_speakers.png" alt="Alternative speakers" style="width: 400px;"/>

+## Dimensionality reduction/attention

+The majority of the tests conducted so far, have used a small subset of speech data for training and testing (10 - 25 milliseconds worth).
+The main reason for this is that the Zilany inner ear model, used in the CochleaEncoder, requires the speech data to use a 100 kHz sampling frequency.
+That creates around 50K SDRs for each speech sample, and has big implications on the time it takes to train and test a HTM network on a typical laptop/PC.

+We know that using 2.5K SDRs (25 milliseconds) per speech data provides a manageable amount of training and testing.
+But can we reduce the number of SDRs that get sent into a HTM network _and_ still maintain the encouraging results seen so far?

+Overviewing the passage of auditory sensory information from the inner ear through to the cortex, there are quite a few processing stages containing a variety of cell types.
+A tonotopic layout is maintained from hair cell layout to cortex.
+So we can investigate the contribution of various cell types with respect to dimensionality reduction and/or attentional mechanisms.

+TODO: LIF/Izhikevich cells, STDP rules, Group integration,  Temporal disruption, ...

+### Ventral Cochlea Nucleus

+### Ventral Nuclei of the Lateral Lemniscus

+### Inferior Colliculus

 ## Dataset, Git clones, and Python packages

 Dependent python packages can be install using the following command: